Pedra Branca dispute: Application requesting interpretation of 2008 judgment and subsequent withdrawal

 On 30 June 2017, Malaysia applied to the ICJ to request for an interpretation of the ICJ's 2008 judgment.
 This application is "separate and autonomous" from the 2 February application for the revision of the same judgment.
 The application invokes Article 60 of the Statute of the Court and Article 98 of the Rules of the Court.
 According to Malaysian Attorney-General Mohamed Apandi Ali, Malaysia and Singapore set up a Joint Technical Committee (JTC) for the implementation of the 2008 ICJ judgment.
 According to Malaysia, the JTC reached an impasse in November 2013, as both parties had been unable to agree over the meaning of the 2008 judgement as it concerns the South Ledge and the waters surrounding Pedra Branca.
-Explaining Malaysia's position, Malaysian Attourney-General Apandi said: "Malaysia considers that it is necessary to request an interpretation of the 2008 judgement from the ICJ as it would serve as a basis for the maintenance of orderly and peaceful relations between the parties in the management of their respective maritime zones and airspace in the future".
+Explaining Malaysia's position, Malaysian Attorney-General Apandi said: "Malaysia considers that it is necessary to request an interpretation of the 2008 judgement from the ICJ as it would serve as a basis for the maintenance of orderly and peaceful relations between the parties in the management of their respective maritime zones and airspace in the future".

 Singapore's Ministry of Foreign Affairs (MFA) noted in a press statement that ICJ's judgement was "final and without appeal", as well as "clear and unambiguous".
 As a result, MFA said: "Malaysia's request for the ICJ to interpret the judgement is puzzling.
 Singapore will therefore oppose Malaysia's application for interpretation, which we consider to be both unnecessary and without merit".

 Malaysia's new government withdrew their application for the review on 30 May 2018, a move which was welcomed by Singapore's MFA as the 10-year period had lapsed, putting the matter to rest.